Bylaws

 Section 3 – Terms of Office

-Directors’ terms and term limits shall be governed by the office or position held.
+Officer Directors’ and Councillor Directors' terms and term limits shall be governed by the office or position held.
+The Resident Director shall serve for a single, one yea term.
 Terms shall begin and end at the conclusion of the annual meeting.

 Section 5 – Meetings